-One topic that comes up most frequently with excited new moms is safe sleep.
+One topic that comes up frequently with new parents is safe sleep.

-Despite the conversations, a new study published this week in Pediatrics, the official journal of the American Academy of Pediatrics, suggests that the safe-sleep messages aren’t reaching many.
-The study of infants from 1- to 6-months showed that up to 21 percent were initially placed on sleep surfaces that were not recommended, up to 33 percent were placed the wrong positions and up to 93 percent were placed in sleep areas with unsafe, loose items such as stuffed animals and bumper pads.
+A study published in Pediatrics, the official journal of the American Academy of Pediatrics, suggests that the safe-sleep messages aren’t reaching many parents.
+The study, of infants who were 1 to 6 months old, found that up to 21 percent of them were put down to sleep on surfaces that were not recommended.
+Up to 33 percent were placed in positions other than on their backs, and up to 93 percent were placed in sleep areas with unsafe loose items, such as stuffed animals and bumper pads.

-According to the Tennessee Department of Health, the number of sleep-related infant deaths in the state is dropping because of statewide efforts; there were 141 sleep-related infant deaths in 2010 and 117 in 2013.
-There’s still more work to do here and all around the South.
-Take a look at the tips below to ensure your new bundle of joy is sleeping safely.
+According to the Tennessee Department of Health, the number of sleep-related infant deaths in the state is dropping because of statewide efforts.
+There were 141 sleep-related infant deaths in 2010 and the number fell to 117 in 2013.
+But as the Pediatrics study shows, there’s room for improvement in parents’ habits regarding putting their infants down to sleep.
+Those improvements could save more lives.

-Remember the ABC’s of safe sleep: All babies should sleep Alone, on their Backs and in the Crib.
+The “ABCs of safe sleep” are rules of thumb meant to protect infants from SIDS and other sleep-related hazards: All babies should sleep Alone, on their Backs and in the Crib.

 Never allow other children or pets to sleep in your baby’s crib.
-In addition, keep toys, pillows, bumper pads and fluffy blankets out of your baby’s crib as well.
+Also, keep toys, pillows, bumper pads and fluffy blankets out of your baby’s crib.
 Consider using a sleep sack to replace the use of blankets.

 Your baby should always be placed on his/her back to sleep during nap time and at night.
 Once your baby is able to roll from back to stomach and stomach to back, they may be allowed to remain in whatever sleep position they assume during the night.
 However, all infants should be placed to sleep on their back until 1 year of age.